banzai235/Datascience/README.md

 # Datascience
-repo for work for geargetown data science class
+repo for work for Georgetown data science class